 General Chemistry II (112A)

 This course covers chemical equilibrium, thermodynamics, and kinetics, and their roles in describing and determining chemical processes.
 The key concepts of chemical equilibrium for gas-phase reactions, heterogeneous (multi-phase) reactions, acid-base reactions, and solubility equilibria are introduced first.
 The next section of the course describes chemical thermodynamics with a focus on heat, work, internal energy, enthalpy, entropy, and Gibbs free energy.
-Key connections are made between equilibrium and thermodynamics, and students learn how to predict the spontaneous direction of a reaction from thermodynamic data.
-Electrochemistry--the study of the interconversion of chemical and electrochemical energy--is presented as a practical application of thermodynamics.
-Chemical kinetics is then introduced with a focus on the factors that influence the rate of a chemical reaction.
-Phase diagrams, fractional distillation, and colligative properties are the final topics covered.
+Key connections are made between equilibrium and thermodynamics, and students learn how to predict the spontaneous direction of a reaction from thermodynamic data, as well as being introduced to phase diagrams, fractional distillation, and colligative properties.
+Electrochemistry – the study of the interconversion of chemical and electrochemical energy – is presented as a practical application of thermodynamics.
+Chemical kinetics is the final topic, with a focus on the factors that influence the rate of a chemical reaction.
 The content is similar to that in Chem 106, but with a strong emphasis on advanced applications.